gmsn-ita/minushalf/docs/source/introduction.rst

 of just one Bloch state would have no consequences [1]_.
 Moreover, removing the population of one Bloch State and set periodic conditions would result in a infinitely charged system.

-Thus, the proposed solution is to apply the Slater procedure to cystaline energy bands.
+Thus, the proposed solution is to apply the Slater procedure to crystalline energy bands.
 The intuition for this application comes from the fact that the energy bands of a crystal are formed by the overlap of atomic orbitals, mainly by those that constitute the outermost layers [8]_.
 This relationship can be quantified by the projection of the wave function in a given orbital, Figure 2 shows the :math:`p` character for each atom in the band structure of the h-BN, the bigger the blue dots, the stronger the character.
 Thereby, considering